s3team/phoenix/a2c/README.md

 ## Usage

 Our tool takes the asm file generated from [Uroboros](../uroboros) as the input.
-After you get that, you can use our tool as following:
+After you get that, you can use our tool as follows:

     python3 a2c.py asm_file_from_urobros [-o/--output <file>]

 Then you can find the generated C file at current dicrectory.
 If you do not specify the name yourself, the default output will be **output.c**.
-Otherwise, the filename will be **\<file\>.c**.
-Also, we will compile it back into an executable, **a.out**.
+Otherwise, the filename will be **\<file\>.c**. x

 ## Directory Structure